Etiology of Vaginitis

 Symptoms and Signs of Vaginitis

-Normal vaginal discharge is commonly milky white or mucoid, odorless, and nonirritating; it can result in vaginal wetness that dampens underwear.
+Normal vaginal discharge is commonly milky white or mucoid, odorless, and nonirritating.
+The overall volume is small, but it can result in vaginal wetness that dampens underwear.
+Normal vaginal discharge may occur daily or intermittently.
+Many women have a clear, sticky discharge during ovulation, which is ovulatory cervical mucus.

 Vulvitis can cause erythema, pruritus, and sometimes tenderness and discharge from the vulva.